 - Exposure to animals (primarily dogs and cats).

-Hours: Part-time, non-exempt position scheduled every other Saturday/Sunday, 8am to 4pm.
+Part-time, non-exempt scheduled Saturday/Sunday, 4pm to 12am.
 This position is required to work some holidays.

-Deadline: Open until filled per qualifications.
-For questions about this position, please contact Human Resources 816-523-5550 x7108.
-Background screening required including Division of Family Services.
+Open until filled per qualifications.
+For questions, please contact Human Resources,

 Rose Brooks Center is an equal opportunity employer who values and embraces diversity.